- What differentiates you from the comics/graphic novel collection at the public library?

 We want to contribute to the cultural conversation about how comics are currently being catalogued, organized, and understood in other collections in order to help bring about positive changes to current systems.
 Most library systems catalogue and organize comics as one entire genre, rather than a medium for telling diverse stories.
 Our library system is malleable, and we are open to implementing changes based on community feedback.
 Even though we are off to a good start, there is a lot more we would like to do!
 Because we are new, currently 100% volunteer-run, and operate with a very limited budget, there is a limit to what we can accomplish immediately.

-Do you have a physical space? / When will you have a physical space?
+Do you have a physical space? / What are your hours?

 Are you a circulating collection?